 For decoration I layer slips, create patterns with stamps or carve into the pot surface.
 My glazes usually consist of wood ash, clay and stone.
 I also like to leave some clay bare to show the warm colours created by the path of flame.

-Most of my pots are raw glazed and once fired in a wood fired kiln.
+I fire my pots in a wood fired down draft kiln based on Joe Finch's design.
 The firing usually takes around 15 hours after an initial pre-warming the night before.

 THE MAKING PROCESS, MATERIALS COLLECTING AND TESTING